SPEAK with Confidence.

-I grew up in Claremont, a small rural village in St. Ann, Jamaica.
-Life there was simple, but my dreams were anything but.
-From an early age, I aspired to become a leader in the communication industry.
+I grew up in Claremont, a small village in the hills of St. Ann, Jamaica. a place where life was simple, but my dreams were never small.
+From a young age, I knew I wanted to become a leader in the field of communication.
+But that dream felt nearly impossible.

 Professional Biography